AI-SDC/ACRO/docs/source/index.rst

         :shadow: md
         :class-header: bg-warning

-        **Output Checking Interface**
+        **Graphical User Interface**

-        A tool for fast, secure and effective output checking, which can work in any TRE (Trusted Research Environment).
+        A graphical user interface for fast, secure and effective output checking, which can work in any TRE (Trusted Research Environment).

         +++